 A thief might be able to get one small safe through the doorway, but two is another matter altogether.

-Not only do they weigh twice as much, but the dimensions will be double as well.
+Not only do they weigh twice as much, but the dimensions will also double.

 Consider these safes on Amazon; bolting them together will give you a single item that measures 33.86 x 29.4 x 21.6.
 While you can just about squeeze this through an exterior door, getting it through a 30-inch-wide interior doorway will prove challenging.

-This method works best if you have two safes that are the same size and, ideally, the same design as this makes it easier to line up the anchor holes correctly.
+This method works best if you have two safes of the same size and, ideally, the same design, making it easier to line up the anchor holes correctly.

 #3 Safeguard your Vault Using a Security Cable